 Will an advance contract come with compensation?

-Typically, no. The only instance I have ever heard of is Kelsky’s, who did receive a book advance.
+For authors of humanities and social science monographs, typically, no. The only instance I have ever heard of is Kelsky’s, who did receive a book advance.
 She, too, acknowledges that this is far from the norm.

 Humanities First Book Author Inner Circle

 Writing your first academic book in a humanities or qualitative social science discipline?
 Wondering how to manage such a large project?
 You don't have to struggle alone!
 Sign up, and I'll send you resources and advice to help you get a handle on your manuscript, find the best publisher, and develop productivity habits to get the book done.